M-TH: 8:30 a.m.-4:30 p.m.

 - You leave without having completed one semester.
 (You have no UB GPA.)

-- Formally apply for a Leave of Absence (PDF).
-Your advisor must approve your leave to hold your place and provide easy re-entry at the end of your leave period.
+- Formally apply for a Leave of Absence using the appropriate leave of absence form.
 You should apply for a leave as early as possible.
-The last date to apply is the seventh day of classes of the first term you are requesting your leave.
+The last date to apply is the last day of the term you are requesting your leave.
 This includes Saturday, but does not count Sundays or holidays.
-Please refer to the student calendars for the exact deadline dates.
+Please refer to the student calendar for the exact deadlines.

 - Meet with your advisor.
 Just prior to the semester you plan to leave, you should meet with your advisor, especially if you intend to later transfer course credits to UB.